nh273/caro/README.md

 This is a React implementation of a n,m,k game variant called Caro.

+# Deploy
+This project was deployed with Firebase.
+Using firebase CLI,  deploy with `firebase deploy`.
+# Create
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts